MigrationWordPress

 - fix safe WordPress, plugin, header, cache, or robots conflicts

-- verify selected URLs in GSC and rendered HTML
+- verify selected URLs

-- hand off what remains outside the launch cleanup
+- hand off remaining launch cleanup

-GSC URL Inspection
+- GSC URL Inspection

-rendered HTML robots checks
+- rendered robots checks

-robots.txt review
+- robots.txt review

-selected URL recrawl checks
+- selected recrawl checks

 - current URL